Exact and high order discretization schemes for Wishart processes and their affine extensions: Numerical results on the simulation methods

 First, let us mention that the exact value is in each case in the confidence interval except for the corrected Euler scheme.
 As one can expect, the exact method with one time-step is by far the quickest method to compute an expectation that only depends on the final value.
 We put aside this case and focus now on the generation of the whole path.
-We see from Table~\ref{Result_Table} that the second and the third order schemes require roughly the same computation time.
-As expected, the second order scheme bis is much faster when it is defined (i.e. when $\alpha \ge d$).
-On the contrary, the Euler scheme is much slower than the second and third order scheme, even though it should be faster for large~$d$.
+We see from Table~\ref{ResultTable} that the second and the third-order schemes require roughly the same computation time.
+As expected, the second-order scheme bis is much faster when it is defined (i.e., when $\alpha\ge d$).
+On the contrary, the Euler scheme is much slower than the second and third-order scheme.
 This is due to the cost of the matrix diagonalization.
-Let us mention that the time required by the discretization schemes is proportional to~$N$ and do not depend on the parameters when the dimension is given.
-On the contrary, the time needed by the exact scheme may change according to~$\alpha$ and can increase considerably when $\alpha$ is close to~$d-1$.
-To be more precise, the exact simulation method for the CIR given by Glasserman~\cite{Glasserman} uses a rejection sampling when the degree of freedom is lower than~$1$, which corresponds to the case $d-1 \le \alpha < d$.
+Let us mention that the time required by the discretization schemes is proportional to $N$ and do not depend on the parameters when the dimension is given.
+On the contrary, the time needed by the exact scheme may change according to $\alpha$ and can increase considerably when $\alpha$ is close to $d-1$.
+To be more precise, the exact simulation method for the CIR given by Glasserman~\cite{Glasserman} uses a rejection sampling when the degree of freedom is lower than $1$, which corresponds to the case $d-1 \le \alpha < d$.
 The rejection rate can in fact be rather high, notably when the time-step gets smaller.
-For $N=30$, $d=3$ and $\alpha=2.2$, the exact scheme is four times slower than the second order scheme and $2.5$ slower than the exact scheme with $\alpha=3.5$.
+For $N=30$, $d=3$ and $\alpha=2.2$, the exact scheme is four times slower than the second-order scheme and $2.5$ slower than the exact scheme with $\alpha=3.5$.

 Let us draw a conclusion from this time comparison between the different schemes.
-Obviously, we recommend to use the exact scheme when calculating expectations that depend on one or few dates.
-Instead, when calculating pathwise expectations of affine processes by Monte-Carlo, we would recommend to use in general the second order bis scheme when $\alpha \ge d$ and the second order (or third order for Wishart processes) when $d-1\le \alpha < d$.
+Obviously, we recommend the use of the exact scheme when calculating expectations that depend on one or few dates.
+Instead, when calculating pathwise expectations of affine processes by Monte Carlo, we would recommend the use of, in general, the second-order bis scheme when $\alpha\ge d$ and the second order (or third order for Wishart processes) when $d-1\le\alpha< d$.